 Vacancies on the Board and Board Oversight Committee will be filled on the night of the AGM by member vote.

-This year we have one vacancy on the Board Oversight Committee as Claire Dollard is stepping down at the AGM.
-Una Ruddock, who has served on the Board since 2018 has put herself forward for this vacancy.
-The two longest serving members on the Board, Chris Gallagher, and Louise Drumm, being eligible, have put themselves forward for election again this year.
-There are three Board positions to be filled.
+This year we have one vacancy on the Board Oversight Committee as Una Ruddock is retiring at the AGM.
+Louise Drumm, who has served on the Board since 2018 has put herself forward for this vacancy.